Zimbabwe Museum of Human Sciences

 The Zimbabwe Museum of Human Sciences (formerly the Queen Victoria Museum) is a national museum in Harare, Zimbabwe.
-Founded in 1903 and renamed after independence in 1980, it focuses on archaeology and anthropology.
+It was designed and built by James Cope Christie, opened in 1903 and was renamed after independence in 1980.
+Its focuses are archaeology and anthropology.

 According to the Zimbabwe Embassy, the museum houses a library, exhibition galleries, and a model Shona village, in addition to its ethnographic and archaeological holdings.
 Wildlife exhibits are also on show in public galleries.

 The museum contains the seven-hundred-year-old Lemba artifact Ngoma Lungundu, which is the oldest wooden object ever found in sub-Saharan Africa.

 The museum is located in Harare’s Civic Centre, at the corner of Rotten Row and Samora Machel Avenue (P.O.
 Box CY 33, Causeway), Harare, Zimbabwe.